-To update the field, right-click on the field and select Update or click in the field and press F9.
-You can also press Control + A and press F9 to update all fields in your document.
+To update the field, right-click the field and select Update or click the field and press F9.
+You can also press Control + A and then press F9 to update all fields in your document.

 Adding a File Path button to the Quick Access Toolbar